sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 Someone in a Hacker News article rightly pointed out that <b> academic papers are like publishing software into a blockchain </b> (not source but binaries, meaning PDFs full of shortcuts): you do not want people to easily find bugs and contribute fixes, so you handwave a lot so that no one can reproduce your exact thing.

 The real bottleneck is not reading the PDF.
 It is everything the PDF cannot carry: the exact data path, the environment, the code, the seeds, et al. If we want papers to be trustworthy and buildable, the paper cannot just describe computation.
+To this end, I define the <b> unwritten half </b> of scientific research as the information that is not present in the paper but is required to build on top of it.

-The following is one of the most compelling implementations of that idea that I have seen.
+The following is the first thing I’ve seen that makes the unwritten half of scientific research feel publishable.

 ### NeuroLibre